rickpowell1311/onwrd/README.md

 # Short term roadmap

-- Support for multiple DB providers (prioritising SQL Server)
+- Support for more DB providers
-  - Implement embedded migration tooling
 - Support for integrating with logging providers (prioritising Serilog)
 - Support for batched message onward processing
 - Support for retry mechanisms